MikeTannenbaum/mtdc-2022/now.md

 - Focusing on being present with my growing family
 - Making magic happen between people and technology in <a href="https://recyclingpartnership.org/staff/mike-tannenbaum/">my new role</a> at The Recycling Partnership as <a href="https://linkedin.com/in/tannenbaum">Director of Organizational Effectiveness</a>
 - Exploring and investing in <a href="https://www.craft.do/s/qNZyIPfuaAvdr6">web3</a>
+- Trying to get back into writing at [The Refined Mind](https://refinedmind.co)